Opportunities

 - Bridge loans for delays in payments from non-government agencies

-- Inquiries from organizations without active Implementation Grant awards.
+- Inquiries from organizations without active Neighborhood Planning and Implementation Grant awards.

 How to Apply